Central limit theorems for interacting innovation processes, related statistical tools and general results: Central limit theorems

-We are now ready to provide the central limit theorems for the considered model, that describe the second-order behaviour of the quantities in Theorems~\ref{th-synchro-rates} and~\ref{th-synchro-probab}.
-The symbol ${\vzero}$ denotes the vector with all the components equal to~$0$.
+We are now ready to provide the central limit theorems for the considered model, that describe the second-order behaviour of the quantities in Theorems~\ref{th-synchro-rates} and~\ref{th-synchro-probab} under the above assumptions.
+A discussion of possible extensions of these results is postponed to Remark~\ref{rem:CLT when assumption second eigenvalue}, after the proofs, at the end of this section.
+For completeness, we also point out that the special case $N=1$ is investigated in \cite{Bercu24, Gouet93}.